-- (a) witnesses that the party will call to testify at trial; and - (b) witnesses that the party may call to testify at trial.
+- 1. witnesses that the party will call to testify at trial; - 2. witnesses that the party may call to testify at trial; and - 3. witnesses whose testimony the party plans to present by deposition or other prior testimony, indicating whether the presentation will be by transcript or video.

 For each witness, the party must provide a very concise (i.e., no more than two or three sentences) description of the witness's role in the case.
-For example: "Martha Washington is the case agent for the case.
-She also participated in executing the search warrant."
-Or: "George Washington is XYZ Corporation's Chief Operating Officer.
-He questioned the defendant about the allegedly fraudulent accounting entries."
+For example: "George Washington is Plaintiff's cousin.
+Washington witnessed the arrest of Plaintiff where Defendants allegedly used excessive force."
+Or: "John Adams is Defendant's Chief Operating Officer.
+Adams made promises concerning the timing of payments under the contract at issue in the case."
 The names of witnesses on the lists will be read to the jury during jury selection to ensure that potential jurors do not personally know any witnesses.